VENUS

 in collaboration with: L’arboreto - Teatro Dimora, Rete Anticorpi XL

-artistic residences: Teatro Astoria / TIR Danza, Teatro Comunale Vicenza, Teatro Julio Cortazar
+artistic residencies: Teatro Astoria / TIR Danza, Teatro Comunale Vicenza, Teatro Julio Cortazar

 length: 30 minutes